romadox/PeculiarHolidays/README.md

   <li><h4>How do I celebrate a Peculiar Holiday?</h4><br>
     However you want!
 The calendar script intentionally gives you only holiday names to work with.
 The rest is up to you!</li>
   <li><h4>Does everyone's calendar look different?</h4><br>
     No--the holidays are the same for everyone.
-Each holiday is created based on the date it falls on, so 5/10/2020 will always be Miniature Squirrelmas.
+Each holiday is created based on the date it falls on, so 5/10/2020 will always be <b>Miniature Squirrelmas</b>.
 The goal for Peculiar Holidays was to create new, fun holiday ideas for people to celebrate together, so it was important that everyone would see the same holidays!</li>
   <li><h4>Do holidays repeat each year?</h4><br>
     Not exactly.
 If the holidays always repeated, we'd either be stuck with the same ~40-50 holidays, or we'd have an ever-accumulating mass of holidays.
 Plus, we might get stuck with a boring holiday for all of time!
 Instead, holidays can repeat <i>for a few years</i>.
 Some holidays might not repeat at all, others might repeat for up to 6 years.
 That way each year should have a few repeats and plenty of brand new holidays.</li>
   <li><h4>What are the colors for?</h4><br>
     The font/banner color of a holiday indicates its rarity.
 Holidays can either be: Regular (Green), Special (Blue), Rare (Purple), or Legendary (Orange).
 You'll also notice that rarer holidays have more words in their title!
     Each month should have a few regular holidays, and possibly a special holiday.
 Rare holidays might only occur a couple times a year, and legendary holidays are even more sparse!
-(2020 has a Legendary holiday on 7/30, "Entreprenurial Fest of the Party Shorts Sun"; but after that there isn't one until the 2030's!)</li>
+(2020 actually has a Legendary holiday on 7/30, <b>Entreprenurial Fest of the Party Shorts Sun</b>; but after that there isn't one until the 2030's!)</li>
   <li><h4>What if I don't want to use these holidays?
 Can I generate my own?</h4><br>
     Sure!
 If you don't want to use the official set of holidays, just fork this code!
-In the function "initRolls(date)" there is a master seed value--changing it is the simplest way to get an entirely different set of holidays.
+In the function <code>initRolls(date)</code> there is a master seed value--changing it is the simplest way to get an entirely different set of holidays.
 Alternately, you can modify the various word tables to create your own possibilities or even set a specific theme.</li>
+  <li><h4>Did you make Thanksgiving 2020 "Turkey Day" on purpose?</h4><br>
+    No!
+I promise!
+However, I did try out a few different random seeds before launching the calendar, and that <i>was</i> one of the reasons I ended up settling on this seed.
+(Seemed fated, right?)</li>
 </ul>